Kramers Ergot: Publication history

 An eighth volume was released in January 2012 from PictureBox.

-A ninth volume was released in April 2016 from Fantagraphics Books.
+A ninth volume was released in April 2016 from Fantagraphics.

 A tenth volume was released in July 2019 from Fantagraphics Books.

 Reception

 A Quimby's blog item promoting multiple touring artists said: "Kramers Ergot has been favorably reviewed and placed on numerous "best of the year" lists, including L.A.
 Weekly, Dazed & Confused, the Comics Journal, and Publishers Weekly."